 Mad About The House

 I look forward to showing you my flower journey this year.
-I learnt a lot in 2020 so hopefully there will be buckets full of colour and my drying room will be full to bursting in a few months.
+I learnt a lot in 2020, so hopefully there will be buckets full of beautiful flowers and my drying room will be full to bursting in a few months.

-Our cottage is around 400 years old and was originally the Gate Keepers cottage to the neighbouring forest and its road running through out.
-This would have been were you paid your toll to enter the forest and use the road.
+The cottage is around 400 years old and full of beautiful original features from stunning beams to secret staircases.
+It would have originally been two cottages with the north end of the cottage added at a later stage.
+We have been told it was the Gate Keepers cottage to what would have been the neighbouring estate and forest.
+The forest is still there and it's a dream to live right on the edge of it.
+Once upon a time our cottage would have been where you paid a toll to enter the estate forest and use the road.
 Unfortunately that is the only bit history we know about the house so far.
-I'd love to find out more and if i do i'll keep you posted!
+I'd love to find out more and if i do I'll keep you posted!

-Along with the cottage came a small paddock in which lives the most beautiful ancient Oak Tree.
-We have been told the Oak is older than the cottage by about 100 years!!
-It's absolutely huge and really quite magical against the sunrise.
+Along with the cottage came a small paddock in which has the most beautiful ancient Oak Tree as a centre piece We have been told the Oak is older than the cottage itself!!
+It's absolutely huge and really quite magical, especially against the sunrise.